 Where there are characteristics present which fall under different levels of culpability, the court should balance these characteristics to reach a fair assessment of the offender's culpability.

-Harm demonstrated by one or more of the following factors:
+Harm is assessed in relation to any impact caused by the offending (whether to identifiable victims or in a wider context) and the actual or intended gain to the offender.

-- Serious detrimental effect on individuals (for example by provision of substandard goods or services resulting from the corrupt behaviour) - Serious environmental impact - Serious undermining of the proper function of local or national government, business or public services - Substantial actual or intended financial gain to offender or another or loss caused to others

-- Significant detrimental effect on individuals - Significant environmental impact - Significant undermining of the proper function of local or national government, business or public services - Significant actual or intended financial gain to offender or another or loss caused to others - Risk of category 1 harm

-Limited detrimental impact on individuals, the environment, government, business or public services Risk of category 2 harm

-Risk of category 3 harm
+Category 1 Serious detrimental effect on individuals (for example by provision of substandard goods or services resulting from the corrupt behaviour) Serious environmental impact Serious undermining of the proper function of local or national government, business or public services Substantial actual or intended financial gain to offender or another or loss caused to others Category 2 Significant detrimental effect on individuals Significant environmental impact Significant undermining of the proper function of local or national government, business or public services Significant actual or intended financial gain to offender or another or loss caused to others Risk of category 1 harm Category 3 Limited detrimental impact on individuals, the environment, government, business or public services Risk of category 2 harm Category 4 Risk of category 3 harm